chirag-singhal/Coding-Interview-101/readme.md

 # How to Contribute

-The main aim of this project is to help the aspiring software engineers to ace the interviews.
+The main aim of this project is to help the aspiring software engineers like me to ace the coding interviews.

 ## [Contributing Guide](CONTRIBUTING.md)